Pulling Target to Source: A New Perspective on Domain Adaptive Semantic Segmentation: Experiments

-tiveness of our proposed sampling strategies introduced in \cref{sec:sample}, \textit{i.e.}, class-balanced query sampling (CBQS), and domain-equalized negative pair sampling (DENPS), in the right table.
-Notably, only when combined these two strategies together, brings significant improvements.
-On one hand, without CBQS, queries are easily overwhelmed by those dominant classes, \textit{e.g.}, \texttt{road} and \texttt{sky}.
-On the other hand, without DENPS, the model tends to neglect target features in contrastive learning.
+\paragraph{The effectiveness of sample strategies} is studied in Tab.~\ref{tab:abla_sampling}.
+Notably, only when combining these two strategies together brings significant improvements.
+On one hand, without class-balanced query sampling (CBQS), queries are easily overwhelmed by those dominant classes, \textit{e.g.}, ``road'' and ``sky''.
+On the other hand, without domain-equalized negative pairs sampling (DENPS), the model tends to neglect target features in contrastive learning.